PotionApps/potionx/docs/docs/index.md

 Potionx is a set of generators and modules that speeds up the process of setting up and deploying a full-stack application that uses Elixir with GraphQL for the server-side component and Vue for the frontend component.

-> **Warning:** Still in early stages of development.
-Not suitable for production use.

 ## Prerequisites
 - [Node](https://nodejs.org/en/) version 12 or above
 - [Elixir](https://elixir-lang.org/install.html) version 1.11 or above